RakhithJK/containers-podman-wiki/Home.md

 * [buildah.io](https://buildah.io) - Blogs about Buildah

 ## Chat
 Talk to the Podman Developers!
-If you've an immediate question, we hang out on IRC at #podman on freenode.
+If you have an immediate question, we hang out on IRC at #podman on freenode.